Fast degree-preserving rewiring of complex networks: Proposed Method: Fast Rewiring Algorithm

-Following our total rewiring, we want to reduce the assortativity from this large value to whatever the desired value is.
+Following our total rewiring, we want to decrease (increase) the assortativity from this maximum (minimum) value to whatever the desired value is.
 To do this we select two (or $m$) edges from our rewired graph, and again order the nodes (which now need not be unique) by their degree.
-The node with the largest degree is connected to the node with the smallest degree, and the middle two nodes are connected.~This is repeated until the desired assortativity value is reached.
+We connect the node with the largest degree to the node with the smallest degree, and connect the middle two nodes.~We repeat this process until the desired assortativity value is reached.
 This is the same process that is described in our discussion of the simultaneous rewiring in Section~\ref{sec:naiverewiring}.
-Note also that these new edges are checked to ensure no loops, duplicate edges, or edges that are already present in the graph are being added.
-If any edge fails this check, then the sample of $m$ edges is discarded and a new sample is drawn.
+Note also that we check these new edges to ensure we are not attempting to add any loops, duplicate edges, or edges that are already present in the graph.
+If any edge fails this check, then we discard the sample of $m$ edges and draw a new sample.
+In Figure~\ref{fig:ourAlgorithm}~(a) we show how edges are rewired in this step of the algorithm.

 Earlier in this section, we discussed how increasing the number of edges being rewired at once does not necessarily improve the speed of the rewiring.
-This is no longer the case here.~As we have already mentioned, if an edge connects two nodes whose degrees are both greater (or less) than than the average degree at the end of an edge for the graph, such an edge will increase the assortativity.
-After our total rewiring, the vast majority of the edges in the graph will contribute positively to the assortativity, and since we are now trying to form disassortative edges, we can rewire many more edges at each iteration without running into the problem of these edges already being present in the graph.
+This is no longer the case.~As we have already mentioned, if an edge connects two nodes whose degrees are both greater (or less) than than the average degree at the end of an edge for the graph, such an edge will increase the assortativity.
+After applying the Havel-Hakimi algorithm, the vast majority of the edges in the graph will contribute positively to the assortativity, and since we are now trying to form disassortative edges, we can rewire many more edges at each iteration without running into the problem of these edges already being present in the graph.
 This allows us to rewire a larger sample of edges at once, further improving the speed of the FTL rewiring algorithm.